-Our newest doctor, Steven Turpin, OD, is an expert on contact lenses and related cornea issues and conditions.
-Recently, we asked him to provide insight on contact lens best practices based on his experience and research.
-His first and foremost piece of advice for a contact lens wearer is this: if you can, try switching to Dailies.
+Our doctor, Roslyn Howell OD, is an expert on contact lenses and related cornea issues and conditions.
+Recently, we asked her to provide insight on contact lens best practices based on her experience and research.

 Are daily disposable contacts better than monthly replacement?

 You have probably heard of daily disposable contact lenses: wearing a brand-new fresh contact every single day sounds incredible, but is it right for me?
 Let’s go over the pros and cons of dailies.

 - Dailies are incredibly comfortable.
 They are often thinner compared to monthlies and nothing beats that fresh, out-of-the-pack feel.

 - Daily disposables eliminate need to handle and disinfect lenses.
 Approximately 99% of CL wearers care for their lenses incorrectly, increasing their risk for adverse events.

 - Dailies are often recommended for patients with dry eye to help reduce symptoms.
 They can also be helpful in reducing allergy symptoms compared to monthlies.